 So, if you have similar symptoms, the likely causes are:

 - the fluid from within a ruptured disc has been squeezed out, and has calcified in a way that now puts pressure on a nerve, or:

 - the disc has become smaller or has moved and now provides less cushion between two vertebrae that are irritating a nerve that runs between them.

-Either way, the body reacts with inflammation that restricts blood flow in the area (reducing nutrients needed to heal), and adds additional pressure to the sore area or onto the nerve, causing more irritation and inflammation.
+Either way, the body reacts with inflammation that adds additional pressure to the sore area or onto the nerve, causing more irritation and inflammation in a chronic pain/inflamation cycle.
 To make matters worse, muscles that pull on the vertebrae sieze up to avoid movement of the damaged area, pulling the vertebrae closer together, and causing more pressure.

 If you have a disc injury causing daily pain, I suggest trying the following:

 Disclaimer: I am not a doctor or a physical therapist.
 I have however stayed at a Holiday Inn Express.

 - Hang from a pull-up bar or use an inversion table for at least 2 minutes, at least three times per day.
 Gravity will help to pull the vertebrae apart.
 Try to relax your back in this position.
 It may hurt the first few times.

 - Drink lots of water.
 So much that your urine is completely colorless, and you have to pee annoyingly often.
 With the vertebrae further apart and with enough fluid in your system, you will get more nutrients into the damaged area to heal it.